-2 This menu item appears only when GPS Signal is not the reference source.
+1 This menu item appears only when Option GPS is not the reference source; this item does not appear when the reference source is set to Internal.

-This menu item does not appear when the reference source is set to Internal.
+2 This menu item does not appear when the reference source is set to Internal.